NACoDigTeam/naco-tables/naco-playbook.md

 **Website:** [Visit Page](https://www.naco.org/committee/resilient-counties-initiative-advisory-board)

 **Description:**
 The Resilient Counties Initiative helps counties prepare for and recover from natural and man-made disasters by building leadership capacity and fostering local flexibility.
-The program promotes long-term planning, sustainability, and open collaboration with public and private sector partners.
+The program promotes long-term planning, sustainability and open collaboration with public and private sector partners.
 The Advisory Board provides strategic guidance for the initiative, shaping its programs and resources to best meet member needs.

 ---